The Forest: Prologue

 The fog in my mind lifts slowly, and I find myself in a young boy’s body.

-But he does not hear my thoughts, or feel me.
+His senses are now mine, but he does not hear my thoughts, or feel me.

-With no power to act.
+I am a ghost with no power to act.

 The old ones call this “traveling as a witness.”